 Though this just makes the merchant seem dim, to just chop off her hand so easily instead of taking two seconds to see a better solution.

 Why would he assume a better solution was possible?
 Jasmine had said she didn't have any money, so the merchant probably assumed she wouldn't have had anything valuable on her.
-Jasmine's choice of disguise was not doing her any favors, either.
+Jasmine's choice of disguise was not doing her any favours, either.

 When Jasmine is trapped in the hour glass and everyone has been incapacitated, why isn't the Sultan helping her?
 We aren't shown that anything traumatic has happened to him such as being turned into a toy or unravelled, he's just in a Jester's costume.
 I mean jeez it is his daughter.